ignite/cli/.gitpod/readme.md

 ## Quick start

-Create a new blockchain and start a node in development:
+To create a blockchain and start a node in development:

 ```
 starport app github.com/user/hello